Here’s a quick look at volunteering in India…

-Day 7 (Sunday): Taj Mahal Tour (optional add-on), which includes an air conditioned car or van from Delhi to Agra and back, state insurance, driver, parking and toll taxes, breakfast, lunch and a guide.
+Day 6 (Saturday): Taj Mahal Tour (optional add-on), which includes an air conditioned car or van from Delhi to Agra and back, state insurance, driver, parking and toll taxes, breakfast, lunch and a guide.
 Entrance fees to the Taj Mahal are not included in your orientation week fee and must be paid separately.
-You can expect to pay 750 Rupees for the entry ticket at the gate when you arrive.
-For those not taking the Taj Mahal Tour, you will depart for your placement with the local staff who will introduce you to your placement and accommodation.
-Those taking the Taj Mahal tour will be introduced to their placement and accommodation on the following day.
+You can expect to pay 1100 Rupees (US$16) for the entry ticket at the gate when you arrive.
+For those not taking the Taj Mahal Tour, you will be free to explore Delhi and visit the local markets.

-The orientation week fee is US$220 (approximately CA$275).
+The orientation week fee is US$220 (approximately CA$300).
 Accommodation and three meals per day are covered during this time.
-The Taj Mahal Tour on the 7th day costs an extra US$100 (approximately CA$125).
+The Taj Mahal Tour on 6th day costs an extra US$100 (approximately CA$135).

 First Day: On your first day of volunteering, you will be escorted to your placement by a local coordinator and introduced to the placement staff you will be working with.

 Weekdays: A typical volunteer day would be as follows:

 9.00 AM Volunteers leave home and travel to their placements.
 Work and hours are dependent on the project and placement that the volunteer is working at.

 12.00 PM – 2.00 PM Lunch break either at the placement or homestay.